diemastermonkey/trickery/README.md

 # ANSI C: gad-hotkeys.c

-Work in progress: A simple script utility in C to support 'hotkeys' for text menus.
+Work in progress: Simple utility in C to support 'hotkeys' for scripts.

 Run it with a list of your menu items as strings, and it will return the same list with one letter per item in camelCase.
 Display the new list to the user so they can select an item by single keystroke of the upper-case key.
 The code ensures each item has a unique hotkey assigned.
 If no unique hotkey is determined, that item is returned unmodified (i.e. no hotkey).